Norway in the Eurovision Song Contest 2006

 Norway was represented at the Eurovision Song Contest 2006 with the song "Alvedansen", written by Kjetil Fluge, Christine Guldbrandsen, and Atle Halstensen, and performed by Guldbrandsen herself.
 The Norwegian participating broadcaster, Norsk rikskringkasting (NRK), organised the national final Melodi Grand Prix 2006 in order to select its entry for the contest.
 18 entries competed in the national final that consisted of three semi-finals, a Last Chance round and a final.
 Eight entries ultimately qualified to compete in the final on 4 February 2006 where the winner was determined over two rounds of public televoting.
 The top four entries in the first round of voting advanced to the competition's second round—the Gold Final.
 In the second round of public televoting, "Alvedansen" performed by Christine Guldbrandsen was selected as the winner with 77,568 votes.

-As one of the ten highest placed finishers in 2005, Norway automatically qualified to compete in the final of the Eurovision Song Contest.
-Performing during the show in position 5, Norway placed fourteenth out of the 24 participating countries with 36 points.
+As one of the ten highest placed finishers in 2005, Norway automatically qualified to the finals of the 2006 contest.
+Norway performed in position 5 and placed fourteenth out of the 24 participating countries with 36 points.